In daily life, most of us will find ourselves in situations that cause anxiety.

 People who are experiencing anxiety will often experience symptoms that affect them emotionally and physically.

-Many of these symptoms are normal responses to stressful situations, but could indicate a mental health issue if they are experienced either over a prolonged period of time (weeks and months), or particularly intensely.
+Many of these symptoms are normal responses to stressful situations but could indicate a mental health issue if they are experienced either over a prolonged period of time (weeks and months) or are particularly intensely.

 You may find that: